rfprod/nx-ng-starter/.github/ISSUE_TEMPLATE/maintenance.md

 ---

 **Describe the proposal**
 A clear and concise description of the idea.
-Ex. improve project modularity, break down big libraries into smaller ones [...]
+Ex. improve project modularity, break down big libraries into smaller ones, decouple unrelated logic, update the project dependencies [...]

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context and/or screenshots about the maintenance request.

+**Preconditions for maintenance**
+Add any preconditions for performing the maintenance.
+This section is filled in by the maintainers mainly.